DaveDuck321/GrapheneLang/types_overview.md

 ## Generic deduction

-A function that can deduce its generic parameter takes one of the following syntaxes:
+A function that can deduce its generic parameters takes one of the following syntaxes:
 ```
 function [T] name : (argument : T) -> ReturnType;
 function [T] name : (argument : GenericType<T>) -> ReturnType;